Wrongful Death Compensation in the UK

 9 Year Old Wins £290,000 for Dad’s Death

 In 2012, Lex Warner sadly died after diving off Cape Wrath in Scotland.
 Hours before performing a technical dive, he suffered an abdominal injury in a fall while wearing heavy equipment and fins.
-While in the water, Mr Warner encountered issues as a result of his injuries and he became unresponsive before being lifted to the surface.
+While in the water, Mr Warner encountered issues due to his injuries, and he became unresponsive before being lifted to the surface.

-After a lengthy legal battle, Mr Warner’s nine-year-old son has been awarded a £290,000 payout.
+After a lengthy legal battle, Mr Warner’s nine-year-old son has been awarded £290,000 in compensation for wrongful death.
 The judge ruled at Edinburgh’s Court of Session that the boat’s captain failed to take enough action to minimise risks.
 In particular, the judge acknowledged that the captain failed to recognise that arrangements “permitted or even encouraged” divers to walk on the deck while wearing fins.
 This “risky activity” is believed to have led to Mr Warner’s death when he began to struggle during the dive.

 Whether going on holiday or tending to business needs, travelling the world combines nearly every possible emotion, from excitement and curiosity to stress and nervousness.
 While we don’t think about it at the time, travel can be dangerous.
 Transport options like aeroplanes and boats can lead to serious accidents and injuries when things go awry.
 Common causes of these accidents include human error, bad weather, equipment failure, and crew oversight.
 Here are some examples of accidents that have occurred to travellers, leading to a wrongful death claim.